cardano-foundation/developer-portal/docs/native-tokens/minting.md

  --port 3001 \
  --config config/testnet-config.json
 ```
-As you can see, the bold part is the path we need to set the variable to:
+You need to set the variable to the corresponding path of the <i>--socket-path</i> parameter:

 ```bash
 export CARDANO_NODE_SOCKET_PATH="/home/user/TESTNET_NODE/socket/node.socket"